ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 ### Execution

 You can easily run the pipeline on Linux or through a Docker image.
 Additionally, we provide scripts for performing the analysis on cluster with SLURM.
-These scripts allow for parallel analysis of all samples, making the process significantly more convenient and efficient.

 ### - Linux